DhruvDoshi/public-gif/Dhruv_Doshi.md

 * [MongoDB](https://www.mongodb.com) - Database Utilization

-Project name: WeCare Solutions - Hospital Management System Individual Module
+## Individual Module

-Feature 1: Carrer Page User side
+* Feature 1: Carrer Page User side
-Feature 2: Carrer Management Recruiter Side
+* Feature 2: Carrer Management Recruiter Side

 Feature 1 is complete and most of the feature, for Feature 2 is also working.